What is the Cave of Adullam?

 Today, the Cave of Adullam is a Transformational Training Academy (CATTA) based in Detroit Michigan where boys who are emotionally distressed, mentally discontented and spiritually in debt, gather here to be trained and transformed into comprehensive men of the Most High.
 We are able to accomplish this mission through our Emotional Stability Training® (EST).

-78% of our recruits improve their grade point average one letter grade without tutoring.
+78% of our students improve their grade point average one letter grade without tutoring.

 98% of parents report their sons have grown spiritually and became more emotionally stable since becoming a recruit in the CATTA.

-100% of our recruits who were victims of physical bullying are no longer bullied and have not compromised their kind spirit.
+100% of our students who were victims of physical bullying are no longer bullied and have not compromised their kind spirit.

 56% of parents report a decrease in school suspensions and an increase in their sons making more advantageous decisions.

 • Greater appreciation for the Bible – 2 Timothy 3:16-17

 • Improved mental focus and emotional stability – 1 Peter 1:13